 Most people will, if asked “Do you know what awareness means?” say “Yes”.
 But if pushed for a bit for clarity on the subject soon will start stumbling to find words.
 I don’t want to spend too much time on it here and now but if I substitute the word watchfulness for it, most people will be better able to talk about that.
 We could say that watchfulness leads to awareness.

 Studying grammar, for example, may not prompt everyone to be watchful.
 Being watchful whilst you are studying something changes the activity into something quite different.
 This is one reason why some people can learn the target language doing virtually anything with it, whilst someone else doing the same kinds of things gets nowhere.
 One is working with their awareness, whilst the other is busy doing activities but is not being attentive and hence is not really letting those activities impact who they are.

-The quality of watchfulness can be stimulated when we are unsure of ourselves, when we are being challenged or, for eg, when we are inspired to do something.
-Once we realise that awareness has such a key place in language learning then we can move our attention from studying to putting the emphasis on becoming aware about such things as:
+The quality of watchfulness can be stimulated when we are unsure of ourselves when we are being challenged or, for eg, when we are inspired to do something.
+Once we realise that awareness has such a key place in language learning then we can move our attention from studying to putting the emphasis on becoming aware of such things as:

 That has a whole different ring to it, doesn’t it!

 The role of awareness in language learning and how it can be encouraged and used is much more thoroughly explained in the book Language Learning Unlocked.